 Parents and Others Ride Along: Training is a lot of fun and going to the races and camping with the team is the best of all.
 At the races, the whole gallery of spectators cheers and rings cowbells not just for their own kids, but yours too!
 This is a very friendly sport.
 Parents are encouraged to join at the races.
-Your help is critical in helping the team travel to each venue.
+Your help is critical in helping the team travel to each venue and eat as a group.